 - They both agree that Gisle Bang is a cool name.Shane: Gisle Bang! (finger gun) Pow.Ryan: I was gonna say, you could say "you've been banged" but that has different connotations.

 - Shane believes he could be a spy with a fake mustache and a fake wig and the name "Banjo Mc Clintock."

-- Ryan disagreed, citing Shane's height, which led to an argument about whether Shane's size or Ryan's anxiety would be more detrimental to the spying life.
+- Ryan disagrees, citing Shane's height, which leads to an argument about whether Shane's size or Ryan's anxiety would be more detrimental to the spying life.

 - Shane is very happy to hear this story takes place in Missouri.Shane: I love Missouri!
 I saw a mosquito there that was almost the size of a bird.